Azure/iot-operations-sdks/doc/setup.md

 1. Make sure the shell is in the root directory of this repository

-1. Run the init script which will install k3d and create a new cluster:
+1. Run the init script which will install k3d (plus other dependencies) and create a new cluster:

     ```bash
     ./tools/deployment/initialize-cluster.sh